+You know you should be spending less.
+But the desire to buy things gets you every time.
+You think the only possible way to build savings is by making more money at a better job.
 So you search longingly through job boards for the perfect position and promise yourself that when you land the right job with the right money everything will fall into place.

 Lots of income, lots of savings, and the high life.

-That’s not how saving works.
+That’s not how it works.

 Still not convinced you can pay off debt or save with what you got?
 I honestly didn’t think so either.

-My salary was very modest when I started off paying debt and I even pay for my own health insurance outside of work.
+My salary was very modest when I started off paying debt and I even paid for my own health insurance outside of work.

 I didn’t let that stop me.

+During your journey, there will be temptation once in a while.
 You’ll want to splurge.
 That little voice in the back of your head will tell you to start saving next week, month, or year.
-Your circle of friends may try to convince you take a trip or spend a dollar you shouldn’t.
+Your circle of friends may try to convince you to take a trip or spend a dollar you shouldn’t.

 The answer to overcoming it is simple.